GammaTendonNine/sm64ex-wiki/Compiling-on-Linux.md

 ## Note to Windows users
 Do not attempt to use this guide to compile Windows binaries under WSL.
+It will not work.
 Use the "Compiling on Windows" guide.

 ## Copy baserom(s) for asset extraction